loiclaudet/hoppen/README.md

 ### Contributing

-if your favorite library is not supported, please open an issue or a pull request.
+if your favorite library is not supported, open an issue or a pull request.

-### License

-MIT